 As a volunteer in Madagascar, you’ll spend the majority of your time at our base right next to Lokobe National Park.
 Containing both marine and terrestrial areas, it’s home to an amazing diversity of species across a huge range of ecosystems.
 Many local communities and villages surround the park, and some of them have joined together to form their own locally managed area, with the aim of preserving some of the last remaining primary rainforests in the country.
 The park’s most common sighting is the black lemur, and it is very common to be hiking through the park and see a dozen or so lemurs passing through or relaxing in the trees above.
 You and your fellow volunteers in Madagascar can expect to see several rare species during your time on base, including:

 When you’re not volunteering on community development projects or on base, the island offers a wide variety of adventures:

 Our women’s empowerment community development volunteer programs in Madagascar are focused in three areas:

 Madagascar is still a highly patriarchal society with menstrual health and menstruation generally being seen as something to be shamed and hidden.
-Additionally, the high cost of disposable menstrual products and low average wages has led to menstruation and menstrual health being rarely discussed and for many women have become a source of stress as they may struggle to purchase the necessary products.
+Additionally, the high cost of disposable menstrual products and low average wages has led to menstruation and menstrual health becoming a source of stress as they may struggle to purchase the necessary products.